 The Anecdote That Changed Everything:

 My "lightbulb moment" happened while developing an AI Chatbot for Dengue Symptom Triage in Bangladesh.
-On the surface, the project was straightforward: use a Decision Tree Classifier to help people quickly assess symptoms and get advice.
+On the surface, the project was straightforward: use a Decision Tree Classifier to help people quickly assess symptoms.

-But as I worked on feature prioritization—deciding which symptoms mattered most and how to handle contradictory user inputs—the technical task morphed into an ethical one.
+But as I worked on feature prioritization and handling contradictory inputs, the technical task morphed into an ethical one.
 A low-income person might downplay a symptom to avoid clinic costs, or a non-native speaker might struggle to articulate their discomfort.
-If the chatbot, in its binary logic, dismissed their input as "low risk" based purely on statistical probability, the cost of that error was immense.
+The cost of a false negative was immense.

-It wasn't just about minimizing False Negatives; it was about ensuring the system didn't dismiss the testimonial of someone whose data profile was statistically unusual or whose language was imperfect.
-The black box wasn't just opaque; it risked being deaf to human experience.
+It wasn't just about minimizing False Negatives; it was about ensuring the system didn't dismiss the testimonial of someone whose data profile was statistically unusual.

 Finding Philosophical Anchors